pearkes/sv-frontend/README.md

 </p>

-This is service for [Small Victories](https://smallvictori.es) that serves HTML pages created dynamically from a user's Drobpox folder.
+This is service for [Small Victories](https://smallvictori.es) that serves HTML pages created dynamically from a users Dropbox folder.

 It also contains the marketing website, Dropbox OAuth flow and help pages.